forgetdev/asterism/README.md

 For more options:

 ```
-astrace --help
+asterism --help
 ```

 ## How it works

-`astrace` is a four-stage pipeline:
+`asterism` is a four-stage pipeline:

 1. **Ingestion** reads raw files from disk (no daemon, no live capture yet)
 2. **Parsing** turns each source format into typed events